Box Office: ‘Spider-Man: No Way Home’ Shatters Records With Huge $50 Million in Previews

 The result is the third highest preview gross of all-time, tripling that of “Spider-Man: Homecoming,” the highest grossing “Spider-Man” in terms of previews at $15.4 million.
 “Avengers: Endgame” holds the record for preview results with $60 million, ultimately earning $357.1 million in its initial weekend.
 Runner-up is “Star Wars: The Force Awakens” with $57 million en route to an opening weekend gross of $248 million.

-Jon Watts, who oversaw the two other Holland as Spidey outings, returns as director.
+Jon Watts, who oversaw the two other Holland movies, returns as director.
 The cast includes Zendaya, Benedict Cumberbatch and Jacob Batalon, as well as a murderer’s row of baddies — Alfred Molina (Doc Ock), Willem Dafoe (Green Goblin), Jamie Fox (Electro), Thomas Haden Church (Sandman) and Rhys Ifans (The Lizard).

 Critics liked “No Way Home,” handing it a 94% “fresh” rating on Rotten Tomatoes.
 In a favorable review, Variety‘s Peter Debruge wrote “convoluted as the Marvel Cinematic Universe has gotten, Holland’s latest opus spins two decades and three iterations of the Spidey brand into a satisfying meta-adventure.”